-Parents: Talk to Your College Kids About Drinking
+Parents: Talk to Your College Kids About Underage Drinking

 Sending off a college freshman this fall?
 As a parent, remember the important role you have in talking to your children about the dangers of drinking.

-You're the parent of a newly admitted college freshman—and it won't be long before you drop them off at the dorm and leave them all on their own!
-But before you do, it's important to make sure your child is fully aware of the risks of college drinking.
+Your son or daughter graduated high school and you're now the parent of a newly admitted college freshman—and it won't be long before you drop them off at the dorm and leave them all on their own.
+Before you do, it's important to make sure your child is fully aware of the risks of college drinking.
 They can't be overstated.

 Every year in the U.S., college drinking contributes to: